-Technology continues to rapidly evolve and grow, which means the IT job market is stronger than ever.
+Technology continues to rapidly evolve and grow, which means the IT growth outlook is stronger than ever.
 Tens of thousands of lucrative IT jobs remain unfilled nationwide, which both emphasizes the demand for IT staffing agencies, and illustrates the need for information technology professionals of all experience levels.

 According to the U.S. Bureau of Labor Statistics, computer and information technology professions will increase by 13 percent from 2016 to 2026.
 Demand for these employees is cultivated by an escalating need for cloud computing, information security and big data.

-The rising number of technology companies and the subsequent high demand for qualified professionals have changed the IT job market map.
+The rising number of technology companies and the subsequent high demand for qualified professionals have changed the IT growth outlook.
 Salaries of information technology jobs are flourishing.

 San Jose and San Francisco remain atop the list in Business.org’s study of the best-paying cities for technology careers.
 However, the study also indicates that talent is matriculating across the rest of the United States, where companies are finding it more affordable to do business.